 7. Sweet basil or holy basil

-I personally prefer to use holy basil EO but it can be hard to find in the Western world.
-If you can’t get your hands on it, sweet basil EO is the next best thing.
+I personally prefer to use holy basil essential oil but it can be hard to find in the western world.
+If you can’t get your hands on it, sweet basil essential oil is the next best thing.
 The list of benefits of this oil literally reads like a plan to combat all the symptoms of sinus congestion, not to mention that in Ayurveda, basil has long been used as the “go-to” herb for all respiratory problems.

 From influenza to common cold and from whopping cough and asthma to sinus congestion, this oil can treat them all and more.
 It is incredibly effective against the trifecta of infection, inflammation and pain, which is what gets most people down.
 As a bonus, the calming aroma of this oil also offers relief from stress and mental fatigue.

 If you are looking for a safe yet effective expectorant that can deal with all clogs of the respiratory system, reach for thyme essential oil.
 In fact, when antibiotics fail to help, try this volatile extract and you will be surprised at just how quickly it melts the plugs of mucus and phlegm.